brootaylor/brootaylor-v3/src/_content/pages/about.md

 ## The work I do

-I’m a front-end web developer, ui engineer/designer and generalist &mdash; *meaning I also do some visual design, back-end, and devops if needs be*.
+I’m a front-end web developer, UI engineer/designer, and generalist &mdash; *meaning I also do some visual design, back-end, and DevOps work when needed*.

-All things impacting the user experience on the web matters to me.
-This is where I'm most comfortable and where I've ended up specialising.
-Which is why you'll mostly find me tinkering around in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)" &mdash; the somewhat broad and *fuzzy* intersection between design and back-end engineering.
+Anything that impacts the user experience on the web matters to me.
+This is where I’m most comfortable and where I’ve naturally ended up specialising.
+As a result, you’ll mostly find me tinkering around in the “[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)” &mdash; the somewhat broad and slightly *fuzzy* intersection between design and back-end engineering.

 ### Working with design systems

-I’ve had some experience creating frontend solutions to support design systems & design token architecture &mdash; making sure components are consistent, scalable, and themeable &mdash; and don’t tie developers to any one tech stack.
-It’s something I really enjoy working on and would like to do more of.
-I think a good design system should be a stable foundation &mdash; flexible and tech-agnostic enough to stay relevant and useful, even as technologies come and go.
+I have experience creating frontend solutions that support design systems and design token architecture, ensuring components are consistent, scalable, and themeable &mdash; without tying developers to any single tech stack.
+It’s work I really enjoy and would like to do more of.
+To me, a good design system should be a stable foundation: flexible and tech-agnostic enough to remain useful as technologies come and go.

 ### Am I a "[full-stack] developer"?

 I've resisted calling myself a "[[full-stack] developer](https://bradfrost.com/blog/post/full-stack-developers/)" &mdash; regardless of what some of my roles and experience may indicate.
 I do know how to do full-stack development, not because I've always necessarily wanted to, but <span id="fnref:fullstack" rel="doc-noteref"><a href="#fn:fullstack" rel="footnote">because I've often *'had'* to <sup>2</sup></a></span>.

-I'm quite good at picking up new skills and programming languages, as well as problem solving.
-I've been fortunate enough to work with some really talented, kind and supportive people over the years, and much of the success I've enjoyed during <span id="fnref:career" rel="doc-noteref"><a href="#fn:career" rel="footnote">my career <sup>1</sup></a></span> is thanks to them.
+I’m fairly quick at picking up new skills and programming languages, and I enjoy problem solving.
+I’ve been fortunate to work with some really talented, kind, and supportive people over the years, and much of the success I’ve enjoyed in <span id="fnref:career" rel="doc-noteref"><a href="#fn:career" rel="footnote">my career <sup>1</sup></a></span> is thanks to them.

 <details class="full-bleed">
   <summary>Some technical skills I've picked up over the last 20+ years building for the web&hellip;</summary>